CrispyXYZ/Modify-tech-mod/README.md

-# Modify-tech-mod
+# Optimize-tech-mod
-A mod for Unciv that modified techs
+A mod for Unciv that optimized techs